|

 Strings

-In the 1911 catalog the new 10-string tuning was already referred to as the ""universal or Standard System."
-In the next four catalogs, Gibson adds the comment that
+By late 1908 (catalog "F") the new 10-string tuning was already referred to as the ""universal or Standard System."

 six options of strings for the neck strings (however, note that